lpic2book/src/docs/lpic2.200.1.md

 ##  uptime

-uptime The `uptime` command shows how long the system has been running, how many users are logged on, the system load averages for the past 1, 5 and 15 minutes and the current time.
+The `uptime` command shows how long the system has been running, how many users are logged on, the system load averages for the past 1, 5 and 15 minutes and the current time.
 It support the `-V` option for version information.